 The ‘Pregnant Onion” – Ornithogalum caudatum [or-ni-THOG-al-um] [kaw-DAY-tum] is a bulbous flowering plant belonging to the Asparagaceae family.
 The family is known famously for the asparagus plant.

-Most call caudatum by its common names:
+Most call caudatum by its common names, such as:

-- Pregnant onion
+- Pregnant onion plant

 - False onion